Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-1. The people did face ambushes.
-They did face enemies.
-This is a reminder that the journey was not easy.
-They faced a lot of adversity and life threatening dangers.
-But they trusted in God and God’s hand of protection was with them.
+1. The people did face ambushes and enemies on the way.
+Though the journey wasn’t easy, they trusted in God, and God’s hand of protection was with them.
 If God is with us, we truly don’t need to fear any evil.
 See cross-references.

 VII.
 Arrival and valuables counting and sacrifices (33-36)